techidaily/site-ai-voice-clone/source/_posts/in-2024-top-10-text-to-video-ai-generators-to-create-engaging-and-captivating-videos.md

      data-ad-client="ca-pub-7571918770474297"
      data-ad-slot="1223367746"></ins>

-## Recognizing The Top Deepfake Voice App and Software in the Market
+## Top 11 Deepfake Voice Apps and Software You Need to Know About

  Social media apps like YouTube and Instagram are full of tutorial videos that use voiceover technology.
 However, when you want your content to be unique, plain and casual voices cannot match that level. **Deepfake voice apps** are used to add a humorous effect or capture the audience's attention.